academy-agents/academy/docs/guides/llm.md

         self.react_loop = create_agent(llm, tools=tools)

     @action
-    async def hypothesize(self, goal: str) -> str:
+    async def answer(self, goal: str) -> str:
-        """Use other agents to hypothesize molecules."""
+        """Use other agents to answer questions about molecules."""

+        # This call runs the ReACT loop, in which:
+        #   1) the LLM is used to determine which tool to call,
+        #   2) the tool is called (by messaging the Academy agent)
         return await self.react_loop.ainvoke(
             {'messages': [{'role': 'user', 'content': goal}]},
         )